rlauzon54/RC2014Mini/README.md

 # RC2014Mini
-A collection of BASIC programs I've ported to the RC2014Mini
+A collection of BASIC programs for the RC2014Mini.
+Some I've just collected.
+Others I've converted from other systems.

 amazing.bas - Maze generator